Debug a PHP CLI script

 PHP applications are not always web applications.
 Various command line tools, daemons, message queue processing applications and other types of applications typically run in the PHP CLI.
-In this tutorial, we'll see how we can debug PHP CLI scripts with PhpStorm.
-There are various ways to start a debugging session.
-We can start a session from within PhpStorm and make it start our script and attach the debugger to it.
+There are several ways to start a PHP CLI debugging session.
+You can start it from within PhpStorm and make it start the script and attach the debugger to it.
 Alternatively, you can let PhpStorm listen for incoming debugger connections and start the script outside the IDE.
 We'll take a look at both options.

 On the PHP page that opens, click next to the CLI Interpreter field.